+Status of Repo ort: Public

 Meeting: Corporate Governance Committee

-Date: 21 November 2018
+Date: 23 January 2019

 Subject: Progress against the Internal Audit Plan 2018-19

-Report by: The Treasurer
+Report By: The Treasurer

 Author: Neil Jones, Head of Internal Audit Service, Leicestershire County Council

 For: Information

-1. Purpose
+Purpose

-To provide the Corporate Governance Committee (the Committee) with an update of progress against the Internal Audit Plan for 2018/19.
+1. To provide the Corporate Governance Committee (the Committee) with an update of progress against the Internal Audit Plan for 2018/19.

-2. Recommendations
+Recommendations

-The Committee is asked to note the report and to refer any observations to the Combined Fire Authority, Chief Fire Officer (CFO) or Treasurer as they see fit.
+2. The Committee is asked to note the report and to refer any observations to the Combined Fire Authority, Chief Fire Officer (CFO) or Treasurer as they see fit.

-3. Executive Summary
+Executive Summary

-- 3.1.
-One of the functions of the Corporate Governance Committee is to monitor the adequacy and effectiveness of the internal audit function and, specifically, to monitor progress against the internal audit plan through the receipt of periodic progress reports.
-Background information on the statutory and constitutional requirements and working arrangements is contained in Appendix 2. - 3.2.
+- 3. One of the functions of the Corporate Governance Committee is to monitor the adequacy and effectiveness of the internal audit function and, specifically, to monitor progress against the internal audit plan through the receipt of periodic progress reports.
+Background information on the statutory and constitutional requirements and working arrangements is contained in Appendix 2. - 4.
 The Internal Audit Plan for 2018/19 was approved by the Committee at its meeting on 14 March 2018.
-Progress against planned work is summarised below and is then reported in more detail in Appendix 1. - 3.3.
+Progress against planned work is summarised below and is then reported in more detail in Appendix 1. - 5.
 The approved plan identified 12 potential auditable areas, which included follow up on the implementation of high importance recommendations, and an allowance for 'client' management (report to committees, planning, advisory etc.).
-The number of days purchased is 85 days.

-Of the 12 potential auditable areas that were approved:

-- 2 jobs have been completed to final stage;

-- 2 jobs have been completed to draft (or revised draft) report stage;

-- 8 are work in progress.

-In addition, the Committee has previously been informed that a follow up of the implementation of two high importance recommendations in respect of Key ICT

-Controls coverage for 2017/18 was not included in the original plan because the job itself was a final quarter report and the high importance recommendations were not known at that stage.
+The number of days purchased is 85 days. - 6.
+Of the 12 potential auditable areas that were approved: - i.
+7 jobs have been completed to final stage; - ii.
+3 jobs have been completed to draft report stage; - iii.
+2 are work in progress. - 7.
+In addition, the Committee has previously been informed that a follow up of the implementation of two high importance recommendations in respect of Key ICT Controls coverage for 2017/18 was not included in the original plan because the job itself was a final quarter report and the high importance recommendations were not known at that stage.
 At present it remains anticipated that this additional follow up review can be undertaken within the 85 days procured.

-3.4 The Implementation of 2017/18 High Importance Recommendations
+The Implementation of 2017/18 High Importance Recommendations

-As stated previously, the above work indicated as 'completed to draft' contains two audits from 2017/18 where high importance recommendations were required to be followed up, in respect of:

-- Declarations of Interest/Gifts and Hospitality - Fire-fighter Pensions Roles and Responsibilities

-As agreed at the previous meeting on 12 September, from the testing undertaken and the resultant reporting, the assurance ratings for both of these auditable areas were lifted from partial to substantial assurance i.e. the high importance recommendations have been satisfactorily addressed.

-There were a further two reports with partial assurance and therefore high importance recommendation(s) and, whilst testing has been completed, these remain 'work in progress' as the reports are currently being compiled.

-- Performance Monitoring the high importance recommendation has been implemented.
-Testing will now continue on the other recommendations now the new process is embedded. - Procurement Of the five recommendations two have been fully met and three have been partially met, but further progress is needed.
-The three areas relate to - 1) reviewing spend and any associated contracts; - 2) ensuring existing contracts are all signed; and - 3) publishing an up to date contracts register.
+- 8. As stated previously, the above work indicated as 'completed to draft' contains two audits from 2017/18 where high importance recommendations were required to be followed up, in respect of: - i.
+Declarations of Interest/Gifts and Hospitality - ii.
+Fire-fighter Pensions Roles and Responsibilities - 9.
+As reported to the Corporate Governance Committee meeting on 12 September 2018, from the testing undertaken and the resultant reporting, the assurance ratings for both of these auditable areas were lifted from partial to substantial assurance i.e. the high importance recommendations have been satisfactorily addressed. - 10.
+As reported to the Corporate Governance Committee meeting on 21 November 2018, there were a further two reports with partial assurance and therefore high importance recommendation(s).
+The latest position in respect of these two reports is as follows: - i.
+Performance Monitoring the high importance recommendation has been implemented.
+Although the follow up report made five recommendations none of these were high importance recommendations and therefore substantial assurance is now given. - ii.
+Procurement Of the five recommendations two have been fully met and three have been partially met, but further progress is still needed.
+The three areas relate to - a. reviewing spend and any associated contracts; - b. ensuring existing contracts are all signed; and - c. publishing an up to date contracts register.